ramar-work/ztable/README.md

 ## Notes

-zhasher was extracted from a much larger library of mine called <a href="https://github.com/zaiah-dj/single">single.c</a>.
+ztable was extracted from a much larger library of mine called <a href="https://github.com/zaiah-dj/single">single.c</a>.
 Much of that library has no use now, but this is one of the pieces that has found its way into my recent projects.